cityofships/azimuth-config/docs/configuration/04-target-cloud/01-openstack-blazar.md

 Azimuth does not currently support the host reservation or instance reservation plugins.

-There is active work on the Blazar flavor plugin to improve the support for VMs with GPUs attached, and to allow bare-metal nodes, using [Ironic](https://docs.openstack.org/ironic/latest/), to be added as possible flavor reservation targets.
+There is active work on the Blazar flavor plugin to improve the support for VMs with GPUs attached, and to allow [Ironic](https://docs.openstack.org/ironic/latest/) bare-metal nodes to be added as possible flavor reservation targets.

 Currently, Azimuth only supports the case where all projects are able to access all configured Nova flavors via Blazar.